East Barnet: Education

-Theatre and the Arts
+Culture

 Bodens Performing Arts School, aka Bodens, is located in East Barnet.
 It was founded in 1973 in Enfield, and has since moved to its current site.

 It is a performing arts school offering Arts education to children and teenagers from the ages of 3 to 18.

-The Studios are located on East Barnet Road, along with the 'Tony Boden Theatre' which is on premises.
+The Studios are located on East Barnet Road, along with the Tony Boden Theatre, which is on the premises.